 - systemic autoimmune conditions, e.g. systemic lupus erythematosus (SLE)

 Another way of dividing autoimmune encephalitis is on the grounds of whether the antibodies are against intracellular antigens or cell surface antigens.
 The antibodies, in turn, correlate both to an underlying cause and pattern of involvement 8,9.
-As a general rule, antibodies targetted to intracellular antigens are more frequently associated with an underlying tumour 9.
+As a general rule, antibodies targeted to intracellular antigens are more frequently associated with an underlying tumour 9.

 group I - antibodies to intracellular antigens